Definition of Remote Sensing

 Technological – Extraction of thematic information without using inductive or deductive logic

-Spectral Resolution is the number and dimension of specific wavelength interval in the electromagnetic spectrum to which a remote sensing instrument is sensitive.
+Spectral Resolution is the number and dimension of specific wavelength intervals in the electromagnetic spectrum to which a remote sensing instrument is sensitive.
 It includes spectral bandwidth, spectral band number, and spectral range.

 Classification of remote sensing data on the basis of the band numbers